dng24/intl-iot/model/model_details.md

 - `anonymous_source_destination` - The number of frames which do not fit into `network_to`, `network_from`, `network_both`, `network_to_external`, or `network_local`.
 - `device` - The device which the data was recorded on.
 - `state` - The activity of the device when the data was recorded.
+- `host` - A semicolon-delimited list of hostnames of the destination IP addresses in the random sample.
+If a packet's destination IP address does not have a hostname, the destination IP address is used instead.

 ### src/s4_eval_model.py